-In addition to the networking benefits available to all IEC members, we provide a wealth of information and resources that help our members access the information they need to succeed, including:
+Helpful resources are at your fingertips.
+Turn to IEC Chesapeake for the Mid-Atlantic region’s top electrical, renewable energy and low voltage industry resources.
+In addition to the networking benefits available to IEC members, we provide a wealth of information and resources that help them access the information they need to succeed.

 Partners in Safety

-The Chesapeake Region Safety Council is a private, non-profit, non-governmental public service organization whose mission is to provide the safety training and education that will reduce disabling injury and save lives. www.chesapeakesc.org
+The Chesapeake Region Safety Council is a private, non-profit, non-governmental public service organization whose mission is to provide the safety training and education to reduce disabling injury and save lives.
+Learn more at www.chesapeakesc.org.

 Maryland Occupational Safety and Health (MOSH)

 Maryland Occupational Safety and Health (MOSH) works to improve the safety and health of Maryland’s working men and women by setting and enforcing standards; providing training, outreach, and education; establishing partnerships; and encouraging continual process improvement in workplace safety and health.
-MOSH, with the assistance of the MOSH Advisory Board, develops and proposes rules and regulations designed to prevent accidents and occupational diseases in every occupation or place of employment in Maryland. www.dllr.state.md.us/labor/mosh/
+MOSH, with the assistance of the MOSH Advisory Board, develops and proposes rules and regulations designed to prevent accidents and occupational diseases in every occupation or place of employment in Maryland.
+Get more information at www.dllr.state.md.us/labor/mosh/.

 Miss Utility of Virginia

 Also known as Virginia Utility Protection Service (VUPS), this non-profit organization is a valuable resource for jobsites requiring surveying and digging in Virginia.
-Call 811 in Virginia before you dig; it’s the law. www.missutilityofvirginia.com
+Call 811 in Virginia before you dig; it’s the law.
+Visit www.missutilityofvirginia.com.

-With the Occupational Safety and Health Act of 1970, Congress created the Occupational Safety and Health Administration (OSHA) to assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance. www.osha.gov
+With the Occupational Safety and Health Act of 1970, Congress created the Occupational Safety and Health Administration (OSHA) to assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance.
+Learn more at www.osha.gov.

 OSHA District of Columbia